palkan/gem-check/src/pages/en.md

 - [ ] Keep a changelog

 Wondering why?
-Just read the [keepchangelog.com](http://keepachangelog.com/en/1.0.0/).
+Just read the [keepchangelog.com](http://keepachangelog.com/).

 Looking for an automation?
 Take a look at [`github-changelog-generator`](https://github.com/skywinder/github-changelog-generator) and [`loglive`](https://github.com/egoist/loglive).

 Your commits history is also a kind of changelog, so, use meaningful messages ([`git-cop`](https://github.com/bkuhlmann/git-cop) can help you with it).

+Keeping release notes (e.g. through [GitHub Releases](https://help.github.com/articles/creating-releases/)) is also a good idea.
+You can automate release notes generation with [Release Drafter](https://github.com/toolmantim/release-drafter).

 - [ ] Provide upgrade notes

+Make the process of upgrading less painful.

 See, for example, [Hanami](http://hanamirb.org/guides/1.1/upgrade-notes/v100/).

+Or even better–provide a migration script!
+Like `graphql-ruby` [did](http://graphql-ruby.org/schema/class_based_api.html#upgrader).

 ## Misc